 - Courts and legal processes

 - Legal principles and evidence collection

 Employment Outlook and Salary Info

 With an associate degree in justice administration, graduates usually pursue careers in law enforcement as police officers, parole officers, probation officers, or corrections officers.
-The U.S. Bureau of Labor Statistics (BLS) predicted that police and detectives would have a 4% growth rate in employment, or slower than the average for all professions, from 2014 to 2024, while corrections officers and jailers were predicted to have a 4% growth rate in employment as well during that same period (www.bls.gov).
-The BLS also anticipated a 4% increase for probation officers and correctional treatment specialists, including includes parole officers, for this time period.
+The U.S. Bureau of Labor Statistics (BLS) predicted that police and detectives would have a 5% growth rate in employment, or slower than the average for all professions, from 2018 to 2028, while corrections officers and jailers were predicted to have a 7% decline rate in employment as well during that same period (www.bls.gov).
+The BLS also anticipated a 3% increase for probation officers and correctional treatment specialists, including includes parole officers, for this time period.